Baked Little Smokies

 Ingredients – Little Smokies

-• Little Smokies: These lit’l smokies are delicious little smoked sausages made from a variety of meats, such as beef, pork, chicken or turkey and herbs and spices.
+• Little Smokies: These little smokies are delicious little smoked sausages made from a variety of meats, such as beef, pork, chicken, meatballs, or turkey, and herbs and spices.
 They are typically served as a snack or an appetizer.
-So delicious and a great source of protein!
+They are so delicious and a great source of protein!

-• Crescent Dough Rolls: A light and buttery dough made of flour and butter that rolls out into a sheet of triangular shaped slices.
-When the triangles are rolled from the largest end to the skinniest, the final cooked product is a flaky and soft crescent shaped roll.
+• Crescent Dough Rolls: This light and buttery dough is made of flour and butter and rolls out into a sheet of triangular-shaped slices.
+When the triangles are rolled from the largest end to the skinniest, the final cooked product is a flaky and soft crescent roll.
+Pillsbury Crescent Rolls have been a favorite for countless families over the years.

 Little Smokies Pigs In A Blanket